 How to Use Bouillon

-The best way to include bouillon in your dishes is to start by making your own: Avoid using bouillon cubes, which are high in sodium.
-It's an all-day project, where you'll simmer beef as well as celery, carrots, turnips and onions.
-Trust me: The flavor is well worth the effort.
-You can then use the bouillon as a base to create such dishes as barley or vegetable beef soup, or even for cooking pasta in a chicken bouillon-based sauce, as the National Pasta Association suggests.
+The best way to include bouillon in your dishes is to start by making your own: avoid using bouillon cubes, which are high in sodium.
+It's an all-day project, where you'll simmer beef as well as celery, carrots, turnips, and onions.
+The flavor is well worth the effort.
+You can then use the bouillon as a base to create such dishes as beef barley soup, vegetable beef soup, or even for cooking pasta in a chicken bouillon-based sauce, as the National Pasta Association suggests.
 While the pasta cooks, it will absorb the tasty chicken flavor, the association notes.